 How else do we ensure that all children flourish at Heworth?

-Heworth School is a close knit community where each child is seen as an individual and teaching staff work hard to ensure that the curriculum is fully inclusive to all.
-Our pupils and parents are fortunate to have access to a fully trained ELSA (Emotional Support Literacy Assistant).
-We believe that children learn better when they are happy in school hence our ELSA supports children, when required, with their emotional needs.
+Heworth CE Primary School is a close knit community where each child is seen as an individual and teaching staff work hard to ensure that the curriculum is fully inclusive to all.
+Our children and parents/carers are fortunate to have access to a fully trained ELSA (Emotional Support Literacy Assistant).
+We believe that children learn better when they are happy in school and our ELSA supports children, when required, with their emotional needs.

 Separate documents can be accessed which explain our Special Needs offer and Early Years Foundation Stage.